How StopFlex Manufactures Long-Fiber Carbon Ceramic Brakes (C/SiC)

 4 Molten silicon infiltrates and reacts, forming a dense C/SiC composite.
 Delivers thermal stability and consistent friction at elevated temperatures.

 5 Final machining: vents, faces, and finishing operations.
-Controls vibration, runout, airflow, and pad contact quality.
+Controls runout, airflow, and pad contact quality to reduce vibration.

 6 Inspection plus dyno cycles to verify friction stability and heat endurance.
 Confidence that the rotor performs under real high-energy stops.